dragon-devs/my-portfolio/README.md

 npm run dev
 ```
 visit: [http://localhost:3000](http://localhost:3000)

-3. **Deploy to Your Domain:**
+**Deploy to Your Domain:**

-Upload the customized portfolio to your domain or hosting provider.
+Upload the customized portfolio to your domain or hosting provider :)

 ## Contributing